DIY Wasp Control: What Works and What Doesn’t

 TL;DR

-Most DIY wasp treatments only kill the wasps you can see
+Most DIY wasp treatments only kill the wasps you can see.

-Knocking down or spraying a nest doesn’t eliminate the colony
+Knocking down or spraying a nest doesn’t eliminate the colony.

-Some DIY methods actually make wasp problems worse
+Some DIY methods actually make wasp problems worse.

-Early, small nests can sometimes be handled safely
+Early, small nests can sometimes be handled safely.

-Recurring or hidden nests usually require professional treatment
+Recurring or hidden nests usually require professional treatment.

 Why DIY Wasp Control Is So Common (and Often Fails)

 When wasps show up around your home, the first instinct is usually to grab a can of spray and handle it yourself.
+And to be fair—sometimes that works.
+But most of the time, homeowners run into one of these problems:

-The wasps come back a few days later
+The wasps come back a few days later.

-New nests appear nearby
+New nests appear nearby.

-Activity actually increases
+Activity actually increases.

 That’s because most DIY methods don’t address the source of the problem—only the visible symptoms.